Why do women with ADHD have more anxiety?

 ADHD and anxiety aren't two separate things that happen to coincide.
 They share neurobiology.

-ADHD involves norepinephrine dysregulation, the same neurotransmitter that activates the fight-or-flight response.
-Your "anxiety" might be your nervous system stuck in threat mode (Solberg et al., 2025).
+ADHD involves norepinephrine dysregulation, the same neurotransmitter that fires up the fight-or-flight response.
+What gets called "anxiety" may be your nervous system stuck in threat mode (Solberg et al., 2025).

 Hormones: when everything gets worse at once

-Hormonal fluctuations amplify both ADHD and anxiety in women.
+Hormonal fluctuations crank up both ADHD and anxiety in women.

-Progesterone increases GABA (calming), but also cancels out estrogen's benefits.
-The result: one week per month where neither ADHD nor anxiety respond to your usual strategies (Dorani et al., 2021).
+Progesterone raises GABA, which calms things, but it also cancels out estrogen's benefits.
+The net effect is roughly one week a month where neither the ADHD nor the anxiety responds to your usual strategies (Dorani et al., 2021).
+Women with ADHD see sharper spikes in anxiety and depression during the premenstrual phase than women without ADHD.

 Misdiagnosis: "it's just anxiety"

-Many women receive a generalized anxiety disorder diagnosis when they actually have ADHD with secondary anxiety.
+Plenty of women walk out with a generalized anxiety diagnosis when what they actually have is ADHD with secondary anxiety.
+The symptoms overlap almost point for point.

 | Generalized anxiety | Inattentive ADHD |